Furniture packers/movers pack furniture and equipment and move it between households, offices and storage places.

 Casual work as a furniture packer/mover may lead to full-time work

 Your best chance of getting full-time work in furniture moving is to start as a casual employee.
-The best time for casual work is between December and January, when more people move house.
+Furniture-moving companies usually hire casual workers between December and January, when more people move house.

-Employers may offer permanent jobs to casual workers who show they have the skills and aptitude for moving work.
+Employers may offer permanent jobs to casual workers who show they have the right skills and ability.

 Progression and specialisations

-Furniture packers/movers may progress to owning their own moving company.
+Furniture packers/movers may progress to set up their own moving company.